NiryoRobotics/ned_ros/sphinx_doc/source/simulation.rst

 It allows:

 * Collision.
-* World creation → An virtual environment in which the robot can deal with objects.
+* World creation → A virtual environment in which the robot can deal with objects.
 * Gripper & Camera using.

 The Niryo Gripper 1 has been replicated in Gazebo.